 Medicare supplement (Medigap) plans in North Dakota are offered by private insurance carriers, and they cover out-of-pocket costs like copays and coinsurance that original Medicare plans don’t.

 You may not purchase both Part C and Medigap.
 You must be enrolled in original Medicare and may choose either Part C or Medigap.

 Medicare Advantage plans in North Dakota are all provided by private insurance carriers.
 Each carrier offers unique insurance plans with different coverage options and premium rates.

 Providers and plans vary by county, so when searching for Medicare Advantage plans in North Dakota, make sure you’re looking only at the ones available in your ZIP code and county.

-The carriers listed below offer Medicare-approved Advantage plans to residents of North Dakota:
+The carriers listed below offer Medicare-approved Part C plans to residents of North Dakota:

 You need to meet only a couple of eligibility criteria for Medicare plans in North Dakota:

-Are you under the age of 65?
+Are you under age 65?
 You may still be eligible for Medicare if:

 You’ll have several opportunities to enroll in Medicare or change your coverage.
 It’s important to note the dates so you don’t miss the chance to make any changes you need.